 10 Things You Should Know about Monosodium Glutamate (MSG)

-- Replacing table salt with MSG will reduce the sodium content of recipes, as MSG contains one third of the amount of sodium.
+7Reducing salt by using MSG will reduce the sodium content of recipes, as MSG has two-thirds less sodium than table salt.